-Children who watch television may think most people work as police officers or doctors.
-Teachers can help children understand more about their communities and think about what they might like to do when they grow up by helping children identify a variety of community workers and the many services they provide (see the Illinois Early Learning and Development Benchmarks 15.A.ECa and 15.A.ECb).
+Children are curious about the work that people do in their community.
+Teachers can help children understand more about their communities and think about what they might like to do when they grow up by helping children identify a variety of community workers and the many services they provide.

 Begin with workers children have observed.

 Help the children list the jobs their parents or other family members do.
-Work with them to find a tool or picture of a tool that a particular worker would use, such as a computer printout for the office worker, a spoon for the restaurant worker, a hammer for the construction worker, play money for the retail worker, a toy tractor for the farmer, or a toy stethoscope for the nurse.
+Work with them to find a tool or picture of a tool that a particular worker would use, such as a keyboard or laptop for the office worker, a spoon for the restaurant worker, a hammer for the construction worker, cash register for the retail worker, a toy tractor for the farmer, or a toy stethoscope for the nurse.
 Let the children tell the group how the tool is used.
+Consider adding these tools to centers in the classroom so that children can explore them.

 Encourage parents to come into the classroom to talk about their jobs.